 - Politics is too small a tool to adequately respond to the present challenges we face as a society.
 We want to function and act on the level that includes politics but also transcends it.

-- The Kingdom of God that Jesus spoke about often is not made up of Christians.
+- The Kingdom of God that Jesus spoke about is not made up of Christians.
 It is made up of humans.
 We are not interested in defending, advancing, or serving Christianity.
 We are interested in learning from Christ how to live and love, both ourselves and others, unconditionally.